Customizable Universal Cuff Utensil/Tool Holder

 First Things, First:

-Depending on the shape of the utensil/tool there may be a bit of space between the mount and the utensil that can result in some wiggle of the utensil/tool.
+Depending on the shape of the utensil/tool, there may be a bit of space between the mount and the utensil, which can result in some wiggle of the utensil/tool.
 You can print a small wedge to insert into the fixture that will lock down the utensil.
-STL files for individual wedges and one file to print all wedges at one time are located in a file called “wedges.zip”.
+STL files for individual wedges and one file to print all wedges at once are located in a file called “wedges.zip.”

 Second Things Second: